helloboyxxx/cs225_final_project/README.md

 ### Important functions

+We call most of the important functions in `main.cpp` for you.
+Please modify it if you need.

 **shortestPath**: This function returns the results of a specific shortest path calculated by calcPrevious.
 This function takes a source airport IATA and a destination airport IATA, and returns the shortest path between them as a vector of strings if such a path exists.
 The result of this function will be an empty vector if either source or destination is not included in the graph.
 This function will return a vector with only the destination IATA if there is not a path from source to destination to distinguish this situation from the former ones.

 **calcFrequency**: "Frequency" here refers to the centrality score in Betweenness centrality Algorithm.
 It the centrality score for all airports.